losandes/heinz-95729-project/README.md

 ## Run Unit Tests

-**If you already ran all services from "How to Run", you can jump to step 5 directly.**
+**If you already ran all services from "How to Run", you can jump to step 6 directly.**

+1. Copy log folder

+   Copy the log folder to the root folder.

-1. Copy env folder
+2. Copy env folder

    Copy the env folder to the root folder.

-2. Copy data folder
+3. Copy data folder

    Copy the data folder to the root folder.

-3. Run all data service (PostgreSQL, Redis, MongoDB, Neo4j, Elasticsearch, and RabbitMQ)
+4. Run all data service (PostgreSQL, Redis, MongoDB, Neo4j, Elasticsearch, and RabbitMQ)

    ```bash
    docker-compose -f docker-compose-dev.yml up
    ```

-4. Install all python packages into a virtual env
+5. Install all python packages into a virtual env

    ```bash
    cd code
    pipenv install
    ```

-5. Run all Django unit tests
+6. Run all Django unit tests

    ```bash
    cd code